-ENGLISH - Students with fewer than the four required units of English must take the CPE or the comparable COMPASS sections administered by a University System institution in English and reading.
+ENGLISH - Students with fewer than the four required units of English must take the COMPASS test administered by a University System institution in English and reading.
 Based on the student's score, the student will exempt learning support (LS) English and/or reading or be placed in LS English and/or reading.
 For students transferring from a COC-accredited DTAE college, comparable scores from the DTAE college may be used according to guidelines issued by the Senior Vice Chancellor for Academics and Fiscal Affairs.

-MATHEMATICS - Students with fewer than the three (four in 2001) required units of mathematics must take the CPE in mathematics or the comparable COMPASS sections administered by a University System institution.
+MATHEMATICS - Students with fewer than the three (four in 2001) required units of mathematics must take the COMPASS test in mathematics administered by a University System institution.
 Based upon the student's score, the student will exempt LS mathematics or be placed in LS mathematics at the appropriate level.
 For students transferring from a COC-accredited DTAE college, comparable scores from the DTAE college may be used according to guidelines issued by the Senior Vice Chancellor for Academics and Fiscal Affairs.